malHewitson/skytask/README.md

 8) Extract the contents into an appropiate folder {install folder}Staging\SkyService\SkyService\bin

-9) run SkyService and you shoukd see your springboot service startup
+9) run SkyService and you should see your springboot service startup

 10) I have downloaded extjs5.1.1 trial and using SenchaCmd created an application sky, this is located in sky.zip